Winona Judge Mary Leahy reprimanded by Minnesota Board on Judicial Standards

-Winona County Judge Mary C. Leahy has received a public reprimand by the Minnesota Board on Judicial Standards.
+Winona County Judge Mary C. Leahy has received a public reprimand from the Minnesota Board on Judicial Standards.

 According to a decision by the Minnesota Board on Judicial Standards issued Thursday, Leahy is being reprimanded for using her state email to advance her personal interests, failing to supervise a law clerk and approving inaccurate timesheets and engaging in inappropriate electronic communications.